paddy-seismic/retreat/README.md

 * **Velocity threshold** - Threshold for velocity for f-k analysis
 * **Semblance threshold** - Threshold for semblance for f-k analysis

+Finally, there is also an option to use a Least-Squares beamforming method as an alternative to f-k (e.g. for infrasound data).
+Low velocity/high slowness values for infrasonic data mean a large slowness grid is required which can impact the computation time.
+This method is described in [De Angelis et al. (2020)](https://doi.org/10.3389/feart.2020.00169), and allows forsignificantly faster computation.
+The python routine implementing the method in this software were adapted from the matlab code available [here](https://github.com/silvioda/Infrasound-Array-Processing-Matlab).

+* **LSQ beamforming** - checkbox to select whether to use Least-squares beamforming instead of standard f-k.
+Note that if checked, most of the array parameters redundant, although the **Window length** and **Overlap fraction** still apply.
+Note that histogram output for any polar [plot](#results-and-plots) is now a simple frequency histogram, rather than being weighted by the power as in the f-k case.

+---

 <a name="coords"></a>
 Note on **coordinates**: although the *obspy* array_processing module accepts coordinates as either Cartesian (*xy*) or latitude and longitude (*lonlat*), for convenience in plotting the array response function and map of the array, please note that latitude and longitude (*lonlat*) format is assumed.
 Therefore, *please ensure your station coordinates are specified as latitude and longitude* in your station metadata/inventory file.